What is Cystic Fibrosis?

 Although no cure for CF exists today, new treatments are being developed at UNC and other CF centers across the country.
 It is hoped that correction of the faulty gene, called “gene therapy”, will one day be able to cure CF. The first gene therapy treatment was given to a CF patient in 1993, and further improvements are underway.

 At UNC, adult and pediatric CF patients are cared for in separate, multidisciplinary CF clinics by doctors who are leading the search for new treatments of this disease.
 These doctors are supported by physical therapists, nutritionists, respiratory therapists, nurses, social workers, and psychologists with special expertise in CF. If you are interested in learning more about the adult CF clinic, or wish to make an appointment, please call the clinic at: 984-974-5703.
-For inquiries into the pediatric CF clinic please visit their web page http://pediatrics.med.unc.edu, or call 919-966-1055.
+For inquiries into the pediatric CF clinic please visit the Department of Pediatrics website, or call 919-966-1055.